Connect & Thrive: Networking & Speed Mentoring Event

 Farhat brings nearly 20 years of public sector experience.
 She began as a Case Manager at MSD, where she advised individuals on steps toward employment or personal development opportunities.
 She has since expanded her experience across Legal, HR, IT, Housing, Education, and DEI, including serving as Co-Chair of a nationwide Public Sector Employee-Led Network, representing multiple government agencies.
 She has worked with people from diverse cultural and socioeconomic backgrounds, strengthening her solution-focused approach and cultural competency.
 A lifelong learner with an adaptable and reflective mindset, she brings strong leadership, governance, and project management skills while keeping relationships and community at the heart of her work.
 Farhat is dedicated to supporting others as they navigate their professional and personal journeys.

-Lynette Marchant Director of Navy People & Culture
+Lynette Marchant - Director of Navy People and Culture

 Lynette is both a registered nurse (currently non practicing) and registered psychologist.
 Lynette joined the Royal New Zealand Navy in 2001 and has served in a number of psychology roles both in NZ and overseas.
-Lynette is currently the Director of Navy People and Culture.
+Lynette is currently the Director of Navy People and Culture, a role which is responsible for the Bicultural strategy, Pacific Peoples strategy, gender strategy, the RNZN mentoring programme` as well as other organisational behavioural change programmes.
 In her spare time Lynette can be found on the hockey field or the dance studio.
 She is currently challenging her mind and body by learning Hawaiian hula.
 Lynette is a member of Auckland Government Women's Network (AGWN) committee, a member of the Accreditation Committee for the New Zealand Psychologist Board and volunteers her time to the Premmie Knitting Club by knitting garments and sewing blankets.

-Munira Khanum, President, Islamic Women’s Council of New Zealand (IWCNZ)
+Munira Khanum - President of Islamic Women’s Council of New Zealand (IWCNZ)

 Munira Khanum is the president for IWCNZ, a role she has recently been appointed after serving as the national treasurer since 2011.
 Munira holds a Graduate Diploma in Personal Financial Planning and has over 38 years of experience in the New Zealand financial sector.
-She has held various roles including Authorized Investment Adviser, Insurance advisor, and trustee for Fatima Foundation.
+She has held various roles including Authorized Investment Adviser and Insurance advisor.
 Her association with IWCNZ started with the desire to connect with other migrant families and help them settle into New Zealand.
+She previously served as a trustee for Fatima Foundation, helping disadvantaged families.
 Today, her work focuses on empowering women and building community through social and sporting events.
+She has represented IWCNZ in overseas conferences, sharing and networking with leaders with similar visions.
 In her personal life, she has raised two adult daughters, is a proud grandmother and enjoys travelling and swimming in her spare time.